samruddhikhedkar2004/IBM-Cloud-AI-Internship/README.md

 🔹 **Deployed:**
 - Via **Watson Assistant Web Chat Integration** (IBM Cloud Lite version).
-- A **PDF report** with project details and screenshots is included in this repository.
+- A **PDF report** with project details is included in this repository.

 ---